sdsc/scipy-roll/README.md

 ## Overview

-This roll bundles a collection of Python scientific computing modules: ipython, matplotlib, nose, numpy, pyfits, pytz, and scipy.
+This roll bundles a collection of Python scientific computing modules: cython,ipython, matplotlib, nose, numpy, pyfits, pytz, scientificpython and scipy.

 For more information about the various packages included in the scipy roll please visit their official web pages:

+- <a href="http://cython.org" target="_blank">cython</a> is an optimising static compiler
+for both the Python programming language and the extended Cython programming language
 - <a href="http://ipython.org" target="_blank">iPython</a> provides a rich
 architecture for interactive computing using the Python programming language.
+- <a href="http://xmlsoft.org" target="_blank">libxml2</a> Libxml2 is the XML C parser
+and toolkit developed for the Gnome project
 - <a href="http://matplotlib.org" target="_blank">matplotlib</a> is a python 2D
 plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.